Palks-Studio/billing-system/README.md

 - Automatic PDF pagination
 - Support for individual and business clients
 - Automatic hiding of company identification fields for individual clients
 - Optional professional insurance information
+- Support for both services and sales of goods with automatic VAT legal notice selection

 ---